sakshamp026/Spotonix-intern/README.md

-• Utilized the OpenAI API, the Instructor Package and the robust DSPy Framework for querying different LLMs
-• Leveraged the Instructor Package for advanced model training and fine tuning for increased query response accuracy
+This project is about analyzing user’s natural language queries related to business intelligence data.
+LLMs are used to analyze the query and various business elements are identified in the query using appropriate prompting.
+The project involves experimenting with multiple frameworks for querying LLMs and to identify best prompting mechanisms.
+Following frameworks will be used:
+OpenAI chat completion protocol
+Instructor Package
+Dspy Framework

-• Employed TPCDS benchmark dataset, having schema definitions and 99 queries in natural language and SQL
+The dataset used for testing is TPCDS benchmark which consists of a schema definitions as well as 99 queries in natural language as well as SQL.
-• Response to queries in the TPCDS Dataset helped us test and validate the effectiveness and reliability of the developed system
+The project will involve python programming with above frameworks, and testing all TPCDS queries.
+The OpenAI LLM will be used, and other LLMs like LLama2 as a stretch goal.